Kubernetes

 7. Netlify

-Netlify is a cloud platform for deploying apps and websites.
-It’s primarily aimed at developers seeking to build apps fast, rather than ops teams needing hands-on infrastructure control.
-The platform relies on buildpacks to deploy code directly from your Git repositories.
+Netlify is a composable web platform for deploying apps and websites.
+It’s aimed at developers shipping fast rather than ops teams needing hands-on infrastructure control.
+Netlify deploys directly from your Git repository using its own build pipeline, with native support for most frontend frameworks and serverless backends.

 Although it won’t be suitable for every workload, Netlify can often replace Kubernetes for static websites, web apps, and cloud function deployments.